71427281/Yelpcamp-App/README.md

 # Yelpcamp-App

-This is an application for people like camping to review campground they have visited thus provide guidance for other people.
+This is an application for people like camping to review campground they have visited thus provide guidance for others.

 1. ```npm install``` to install all dependencies of this application.